abdullah75f/ImageClassification/README.md

-# AI-Powered Emotion Detection System
+# AI-Powered Emotion Detection System: YOLO

-This project is an AI-powered Emotion Detection System consisting of a FastAPI backend and a React (Vite) frontend.
-The backend uses YOLO (You Only Look Once) for object detection and runs on FastAPI, while the frontend is a modern React app that allows users to upload images and receive real-time detection results.
-The system processes images, detects emotions, and returns labeled bounding boxes around detected faces.
-It is designed for speed, accuracy, and ease of use, making it suitable for emotion analysis and real-time applications.
-The backend is deployed on Render, while the frontend is hosted on Vercel.
+This AI-powered Emotion Detection System is built with a FastAPI backend and a React (Vite) frontend.
+The backend utilizes YOLO (You Only Look Once) for object detection, while the frontend enables users to upload images and receive instant emotion detection feedback.
+The system processes images, recognizes emotions, and highlights detected faces with labeled bounding boxes.
+Designed for high performance, precision, and user convenience, it is ideal for real-time emotion analysis.
+The backend is hosted on Render, and the frontend is deployed on Vercel.

+It would look something like the below one:

 ## Frontend Setup